keeganridgley107/SerPeNT/README.md

 Serpent is a simple cross platform :snake: based interactive network toolkit.

-its essentially a few smaller tools wrapped up in a interactive cli that uses argparse to deal with params
+its essentially a few small (ctf related) tools wrapped up in a interactive cli that uses argparse to deal with params

 #### Features Include: